The Cantori Commissioning Project

 - moderate-to-challenging level of difficulty

-On-campus performances of Giselle Wyers’ new work [yet to be titled] will take place in April 2016.
+On-campus performances of Mark Olivieri’s new work will take place in April 2017.

 For more information about opportunities for individual instruction in music, please contact the department.